agilestacks/stack-template-k8s/README.md

 Start by adding components to `hub.yaml` and parameters to `params/user.yaml`.
 Run `make elaborate`, then deploy with `make deploy COMPONENT=component-name`.

-Or push the code into Control Plane Git repo and deploy complete stack template from there.
+Or push the code into SuperHub Git repo and deploy complete stack template from there.

 [direnv]: https://direnv.net